thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 in wartime there is no absolute breakdown of international law, as many rules affecting the relations of belligerents _inter se_ or with neutrals are of vital importance and to a large extent are strictly observed.
-Another consideration is worth men- tioning.
-Even in the case of war or armed conflict, the States involved seek to justify their position by reference to inter- national law.
-This applies also in " crisis" situations, short of war; for example, during the Cuban missile crisis of 1962, the United States relied to some extent on the Inter- American Treaty of Reciprocal Assistance of 1947 as a legal basis for its " selective " blockade of Cuba.
+Another consideration is worth mentioning.
+Even in the case of war or armed conflict, the States involved seek to justify their position by reference to international law.
+This applies also in "crisis" situations, short of war; for example, during the Cuban missile crisis of 1962, the United States relied to some extent on the Inter-American Treaty of Reciprocal Assistance of 1947 as a legal basis for its "selective" blockade of Cuba.

 It is possible to argue further that in municipal law (that is, State law), breaches, disturbances and crimes take place,